 We were the first to automate putting soil in containers and adding time-release fertilizers to help our plants continue to flourish after leaving our care.
 Not surprisingly, the foundation of excellence, our soil, remains the best.
-Monrovia is the first grower to add mycorrhizae to our 42 nursery soil blends as well as to our packaged soils.
+Monrovia is the first grower to add mycorrhizae to our 42 nursery soil blends.

 We were the first nursery to establish a dedicated Research Department and today we remain the leader in developing and marketing exciting new plants.
-Throughout the years, Monrovia's research department has pioneered innovative methods to grow safer and more efficiently - ideas like adding nutrient-rich liquid feed to our automated irrigation systems and the use of citric acid as a pH water conditioner, a much safer and less caustic material than the inorganic substances formerly used.
+Throughout the years, Monrovia’s research department has pioneered innovative methods to more safely and efficiently – ideas like adding nutrient-rich liquid feed to our automated irrigation systems and the use of citric acid as a pH water conditioner, a much safer and less caustic material than the inorganic substances formerly used.

 The 1960s marked the beginning of our quest to be a reliable and inspiring gardening information source.
 We affixed gardener-friendly, full-sized, color picture labels to blooming plants.
 Later in the 1970s, consumer education soared with Monrovia’s introduction of the center-folded “InfoLabel” presenting detailed information about a plant’s suggested care.
 The tradition continues today; our informative website, with the industry’s first comprehensive photo library of plants, receives millions of visitors each year who seek trusted advice and trend information.